freedomofpress/encryption-works/encryption_works.md

 ### August 2015

-### Written by Micah Lee.
-Edited by Tommy Collison, Harlo Holmes, and Garrett Robinson.
+### Originally written by Micah Lee.
+Updated version written by Tommy Collison and edited by Harlo Holmes, and Garrett Robinson.

 *Dedicated to cypherpunks, and to whistleblowers past and future.*